What is an Air Valve ? Air Valve Types – Air Release Valve

 Valve body

 The unique ductile Iron valve body is compact and houses the inner floats and upper mechanism.
-The body is designed so that the inlet is completely free of float guides, therefore enabling butterfly valves to be used directly under the air valve without impacting performance.
-Each valve body has a lower 316SS grade tamper proof drain valve enabling the valve to be drained and tested quickly and safely.
+The body is designed so the inlet is completely free of float guides, enabling butterfly valves to be used directly under the air valve without impacting performance.
+Each valve body has a lower 316SS grade tamper-proof drain valve enabling the valve to be drained and tested quickly and safely.

 Inner float assemblies

-The inner floats are all manufactured from bar stock polypropylene which ensures they cannot ever change their mass or shape.
-The floats are all guided and kept square to the body by the four guide ribs on the valve body ensuring they cannot get blown offset to the side.
+The inner floats are all manufactured from bar-stock polypropylene, ensuring they can never change their mass or shape.
+The floats are all guided and kept square to the body by the four guide ribs on the valve body, ensuring they cannot get blown offset to the side.

 Air Valve Types